Suicide in Australia: Urban–rural differences

 Overall suicide rates for males and females in Australia differ little between rural and urban areas.
 However, rates for young men are distinctly higher than women in rural settings.
 There are a number of different factors that contribute to this.
 The easy accessibility to firearms, lower socio-economic lifestyle and increased level of social isolation, all add to the higher rate of male suicide in rural Australia.

 Alcohol

 There is a strong correlation between alcohol (as well as other drugs) and suicide in Australian young adults.
-Between 30 and 50% of suicides, detectable substances are found during post-mortem coronal investigations, with alcohol being the most common.
+Between 30 and 50% of suicides, detectable substances are found during post-mortem coronial investigations, with alcohol being the most common.

 Age

 The rate of suicide in Australian adolescents has gradually decreased, yet it still remains a prominent issue.
-Certain groups of young adults seem to be more at risk of potentially committing suicide.
-Youth of indigenous, rural or refugee backgrounds, as well as those in welfare, have been observed as having a higher rate of committing suicide.
+Certain groups of young adults statistically have an increased likelihood to die by suicide.
+Youth of Indigenous, rural or refugee backgrounds, as well as those in welfare, have been observed as having a higher likelihood of dying by suicide.
 Young males tend to be more at risk than females.